-Howler Monkeys take the title for the loudest land mammal in the world.
+Howler Monkeys, the largest of Amazon Rainforest monkeys, are also the loudest of all Amazon animals – in fact they take the title for the loudest land mammal in the world.
 Even though they are quite large in size, you will most likely hear them, before you see them!
 Due to their enlarged hyoid bone, their distinctive territorial call can be heard up to 3 miles away.
-The U-shaped bone in the Howler’s throat isn’t hooked to any of the other bones, it really just 'hangs there'.
-This creates a throat sac in which the monkey's calls resonate before booming out.
+The U-shaped bone in the Howler’s throat isn’t hooked to any of the other bones, it really just ‘hangs there’.
+This creates a throat sac in which the monkey’s calls resonate before booming out.
 The monkeys have a variety of different calls for communicating location, protecting territory, and guarding mates.

-The Yellow Branded Poison Dart Frog (Dendrobates Leucomelas) is one of the world’s loudest day time singing frogs.
+The Yellow Banded Poison Dart Frog (Dendrobates Leucomelas) is one of the world’s loudest daytime singing frogs.
 During mating season, males use vocalizations described as bird-like chirps, buzzes, trills, and hums to get the attention of females.
 Their loud calls go on for an hour or two after sunrise and before sunset.
-Their sounds however, do not match up to the common Coqui Frog, found in Puerto Rico.
-Coqui frogs are the loudest amphibians, named after the two-part sound they make, “co” to defend its territory against other males while the “qui” attracts the females.
+Their sounds, however, do not match up to the common Coqui Frog, found in Puerto Rico.
+Coqui frogs are the loudest amphibians, named after the two-part sound they make, “co” to defend their territory against other males while the “qui” attracts the females.
 Their sounds reach approximately 120dB.

 The screaming piha (Lipaugus vociferans) is found in humid forests in the Amazon and tropical parts of the Mata Atlântica in South America.
-Judging by the name, its voice is extraordinary and exceptionally loud.
+As you can imagine, judging by the name, its voice is extraordinary and exceptionally loud.
 The Pinha is famous for its whistled three-part song described as cri-cri-o, pi-pi-yo, or qui-qui-yo, which is one of the signature sounds of the Amazon.
 The sound is frequently used in movies, and also can be heard in the background of the popular game Angry Birds Rio.
-Males often gather in small groups in the forest where they sing their piercing songs and advertise for females. which is audible through up to 400m of rainforest.
+Males often gather in small groups in the forest where they sing their piercing songs and advertise for females which is audible through up to 400m of the rainforest.